Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Using family papers and photos you already have—or that you can easily get to in a relative’s home—is a basic step in genealogical research.
 Take a close look (or a second look, if you’ve already done this) at your family history archive.
 Carefully examine scrapbooks, photo albums or paper collections.
 Ask if you can check relatives’ homes, too.

 But fortunately, you don’t have to inherit a houseful of photos, documents and heirlooms to find valuable genealogical material.
-Local and online archives are rich resources for ephemera that adds interest and personality to your family history.
+Local and online archives are rich resources for ephemera that adds interest and personality to your family history (see the next section for suggestions).
 Ephemera often isn’t indexed by name, meaning you’ll need to see it to judge how it fits into your research.
-You might find a high school commencement program naming your ancestor, and it’s even more likely you could locate photo postcards of school buildings, event programs and other memorabilia that gives you a look inside your relative’s high school career.
+For example, you might find a high school commencement program naming your ancestor, and it’s even more likely you could locate photo postcards of school buildings, event programs and other memorabilia that gives you a look inside your relative’s high school career.

 Finally, look for memorabilia that collectors and family historians have shared on blogs, family websites and Pinterest.
 A Google search for immigrant ship menus, for instance, brings up results with images and articles about what our migrating ancestors ate on board.